-In August 2020, we began handling COVID-19 Hybrid Subordinated Loan Program, which provide funds for reinforcing financial foundations, for companies that plan to develop and maintain business with support from relevant organizations, under an economic environment that was greatly affected by the COVID-19 pandemic.
-As of March 31, 2021, we made loan decisions for 2,373 businesses worth 397.0 billion yen.
+In August 2020, we began handling COVID-19 Hybrid Subordinated Loan Program, which provides funds for reinforcing financial foundations, for companies that plan to develop and maintain business with support from relevant organizations, under an economic environment that was greatly affected by the COVID-19 pandemic.
+As of March 31, 2022, we made loan decisions for 5,800 businesses worth 786.0 billion yen.